15+ min read

 I also performed the same search for the management of the company in order to track whether the management is involved with any other company and details of any past dealings.

-After checking what others have to say about the company, I move onto research about the candied fruit industry.
+After checking what others have to say about the company, I move on to research the candied fruit industry.
 This allows to me swiftly identify potential competitors or news likely to impact the company.

 This is relevant to PARF because the company recently announced they are seeking “strategic alternatives,” which could mean they’re looking to sell their firm.
 In that case, SENEA may be interested in PARF, which certainly impacts my investment thesis.